 “Steve Austin, astronaut.
 A man barely alive.
 Gentlemen, we can rebuild him.
 We have the technology.
 We have the capability to build the world’s first bionic man.
 Steve Austin will be that man.
 Better than he was before.
 Better, stronger, faster.”
 Oscar Goldman in the opening narration to the “The Six Million Dollar Man”

-If you managed to miss this classic show from the ‘70s, it was about American astronaut and Air Force Colonel, Steve Austin.
+If you missed this classic show from the ‘70s, it was about American astronaut and Air Force Colonel, Steve Austin.
 When Col. Austin suffered a nearly fatal plane crash, the United States government replaced his legs, right arm and eye with bionic parts that gave him super-human abilities.

-That’s why I thought of The Six Million Dollar Man.
 He was so injured that he shouldn’t have survived.
-I feel that way about my childhood.
+I felt that way about my childhood.
 As I look back and realize that to go through those horrifying experiences without anyone to turn to for safety or comfort seem too much for anyone, much less a child.
 I survived, but my very being was mutilated.

 Does this resonate with you?
 Please join in by leaving your thoughts and feelings about this topic and don’t forget to subscribe to the comments.